lkrms/pretty-php/docs/Rules.md

 <small>(mandatory, `processTokens()`, priority 80)</small>

-Operators in `declare` expressions are ignored, otherwise spaces are added before and after operators not mentioned below.
+Operators in `declare` expressions are ignored.

 Whitespace is suppressed: